CUB1CWH/rk918-fw/README.md

 # Introduction
 <img width="608" height="299" alt="RK logo" src="https://github.com/user-attachments/assets/90ca562b-454c-4ab9-a1ba-7a427c989565" />

-This repository is for the RK ROYAL KLUDGE RK918/RK919 US ANSI layout firmware updater.
+This repository is for the RK ROYAL KLUDGE RK918/RK919 US ANSI (or UK) layout firmware updater.
 If you're having any issues related to installing the wrong firmware on your board, then this would help.
 This firmware updater tool was sent by the engineers at rd02@rkgaming.com Huge thanks to them for successfully recovering my RK918

 # DISCLAIMER